 Alkwyn’s death softened the hearts of the residents of Lakhimpur.
-Herbert wrote, “But now the people have become so friendly and salute us whereever we are.
-The walls of prejudice have been broken and now we have an open door for the Gospel.”
+Herbert wrote, “But now the people have become so friendly and salute us wherever we are.
+The walls of prejudice have been broken and now we have an open door for the gospel.”

 The Cox family had sown seeds of the gospel in Lakhimpur, but the gospel did not take root until the missionaries had watered those seeds with their own tears of grief.

 Cox seemed to anticipate their suffering.
 He delivered a sermon, “The Power and Grace that Makes Martyrs,” in 1919 at the Stone Church, a large Assemblies of God congregation in Chicago.
 In his message, Cox described how his spiritual formation came not from a Bible school, but at the Gurney Iron Foundry in Toronto, Canada, where he had worked for 10 years before entering Nyack Missionary Training Institute.

 Cox’s co-workers at the foundry led rough lives.
 The drugs of alcohol and tobacco went into their mouths and profanity came out.
 They wanted nothing to do with religion.
 Cox had to decide whether to take the easy route and keep his faith to himself, or to share Christ and suffer persecution.
 He chose the latter.